toss/es-git/docs/reference/classes/Repository.md

 Lookup a reference to one of the objects in a repository.

-Returns `null` if it does not exist.
+Returns `null` if the reference does not exist.

 #### Parameters